impnguyen/js_patterns/README.md

-# Javascript patterns and sample implementations
+# Javascript patterns
-This repository shows a set of sample javascript pattern implementations.
-It should act as a reference book for pattern implementations, so you can clone the sample easily to adapt it for your necessisties.
+This repository contains a set of sample javascript pattern implementations.
+It acts as a reference book for pattern implementations, so you can clone the sample easily to adapt it for your necessisties.

 ## contents
 1. [revealing module pattern](https://github.com/impnguyen/js_patterns/blob/master/README.md#revealing-module-pattern)